Samuel George William Archibald

-Samuel George William Archibald (February 5, 1777 - January 28, 1846) was a lawyer, judge and political figure in Nova Scotia.
+Samuel George William Archibald (February 5, 1777 - January 28, 1846) was a Canadian politician, judge, and lawyer in Nova Scotia.
 He represented Halifax County from 1806 to 1836 and Colchester County from 1836 to 1841 in the Nova Scotia House of Assembly.
 He supported the Royal Acadian School.

 He was born Samuel George Washington Archibald in Truro, Nova Scotia, the son of Samuel Archibald and Rachel Todd.
 His grandfather David Archibald, an immigrant from Ulster, was one of the founders of Truro, and raised the boy after the death of his father in 1780.
 At the age of 15, he went to Massachusetts for further education, returning four years later.
 After his return, he studied law with Simon Bradstreet Robie.
 In 1802, he married Elizabeth Dickson, daughter of Charles Dickson and Amelia Bishop, the sister of Robert, William, Thomas Dickson.
 Later that year, he became probate judge for Colchester and Pictou districts.
 In 1805, Archibald was admitted to practice as an attorney and barrister.
 Archibald was named King's Counsel in 1817.
 In 1818, he was surrogate general for the colony's vice admiralty court.